 - Health Warning Statement (see below)

 Example of government warning which needs to be on every bottle (we will give you details once your label is approved).
 You can keep your current wine label and add something like this on the back of the bottle:

 GOVERNMENT WARNING: (1) ACCORDING TO THE SURGEON GENERAL, WOMEN SHOULD NOT DRINK ALCOHOLIC BEVERAGES DURING PREGNANCY BECAUSE OF THE RISK OF BIRTH DEFECTS.
 (2) CONSUMPTION OF ALCOHOLIC BEVERAGES IMPAIRS YOUR ABILITY TO DRIVE A CAR OR OPERATE MACHINERY, AND MAY CAUSE HEALTH PROBLEMS.

 Samples of alcoholic beverages imported strictly for use at trade shows and/or for soliciting orders may, under certain conditions, be imported without a certificate of label approval (COLA).
 We will prepare letter for TTB and explain you the requirements for wine bottles (for example each bottle must have government health warning and text: “For Trade Show (or Sample) Purposes Only – Not for Sale.
 Let us know before sending any samples and we will take care of the paperwork and send you exact instructions.

 We will take care of customs duties and clearance.
 After the customs duty is cleared we will pick up wine from port.
-The cost of customs clearance and handling is added to the sales price.

 How to ship wine to U.S.A.